West Shelter, Cape Perpetua Scenic Area - Yachats OR

-The Civilian Conservation Corps (CCC) established a camp in 1933 at the foot of Cape Perpetua and occupied the site until WWII.
-The men completed several projects in the area currently known as the Cape Perpetua Scenic Area, including the Cape Perpetua campground, a network of trails, the West Shelter observation point near the top of the cape, and a roadway to that elevation.
+After the Civilian Conservation Corps (CCC) established a camp in 1933 at the foot of Cape Perpetua, the young men began to develop the area currently known as the Cape Perpetua Scenic Area for public recreational use.
+Their projects included a campground, a network of trails, the West Shelter observation point near the top of the cape, and a roadway to that elevation.

 Project originally submitted by Douglass Halvorsen on April 9, 2020.